 This bibliography contains readings relevant for Econ 341.
 The bibliography is divided into two main sections, one for books and one for articles and excerpts of larger works.
 Readings that are required are designated with a \diamondsuit .
-Note that this is a dynamic document.
-It may be updated throughout the semester with new readings (note that only non-required readings will be added during the semester).
+Note that this is a dynamic document; it may be updated throughout the semester with new readings in response to student interests, class pace, or newly published research.
+Any changes to the required readings will be made at least a full week before that reading is covered in class.
+If a required reading is added, I will remove another required reading to keep the total number of required readings the same.
 You will receive updates in lecture as to which readings are required for the upcoming lectures.
 Study guides for the required readings will be posted on Blackboard.